-Exhibitors must be accompanied by at least one and no more than three aides (leader or side walker).
-Aide must be familiar and have worked with the rider.
-If one aide is used he or she must remain in close proximity to the horse.
+Minimum and maximum exhibitors must be accompanied by at least one and no more than three aides. (if one aide is used, he/she must remain in close proximity to the horse).
+Assistant for Aide must be familiar and have worked with the rider.
 The aide must assist the rider during mounting and dismounting.
-All aides must be 14 years of age or older.
+Assistant for Independent riders will stand in a designated area for the duration of the exhibitor's course or class.
+All aides/assistants must be 14 years of age or older.
 Aides may, if needed, communicate verbally with the rider, but any physical assistance in guiding or controlling the horse will be penalized, except in the case of emergency.

-A lead rope is required and may be attached or unattached to the horse, depending upon the ability of the rider.
+For Minimum and Maximum assistance exhibitors, a lead rope is required and may be attached or unattached to the horse, depending upon the ability of the rider.
 If the lead line is attached, the rider will not be penalized unless the aide provides undue assistance.
 If the lead line is unattached, the aide should hold the lead line and keep it available to assist as appropriate.
 The lead line must remain attached with a maximum assistance rider.